karthu0301/tp/docs/UserGuide.md

 Your way of deciding **how urgent a patient's needs are**.
 Higher priority = more attention needed.

 **Diet**
-The **nutrition plan** you've prescribed for a patient — like “low sodium”, “high protein”, or “vegetarian”.
+The **nutrition plan** you've prescribed for a patient — like “low sodium”, “low fat”, "low carb" or “low sugar”.

 **Allergy**
 Any food or substance the patient should avoid — this helps you keep their plan safe and accurate.